gkrislara/SRHW/Readme.md

 ### File Description
 * SRHW_Tensorflow.ipynb - Training code

-### Whats Missing in this the repo and how to get it
+### Whats Missing in this repo and how to get it
 * local wandb files with best model.
 Access model (tf_ckpt/model_best.h5) and wandb from above link

 ### Todo
-* Will be deprecated for future releases and hence become stale
+* Will be deprecated for future releases and hence becomes stale

 ## Datasets